 Search-ADAccount -AccountDisabled -ComputersOnly|select Name,LastLogonDate,Enabled

-With PowerShell, you can disable multiple AD accounts.
-To do this, create a text file with a list of user accounts you want to disable.
+You can use PowerShell to disable multiple AD accounts at once.
+To do this, create a plain text file with a list of user accounts you want to disable.
 Then you can disable all user accounts from the txt file using the following PowerShell script:

 Similarly, you can disable computer accounts:

-Using the Search-ADAccount cmdlet, you can find all inactive accounts in the domain and disable them at once.
-For example, you want to disable all users who have not logged into the domain for more than 3 months:
+Search-ADAccount allows you to find all inactive accounts in the domain and disable them all at once.
+For example, you may want to disable all users who have not logged into the domain for more than 3 months:

 You can use PowerShell to automate the disabling of user accounts in a domain.
 Create a simple CSV file ADUserList.csv with the following flat structure: